Uberspace/lab/source/guide_gotosocial.rst

  db-address: "sqlite.db"
  storage-local-base-path: "/home/isabell/gotosocial/storage"

-We'll be using SQlite_, but you can also use PostgreSQL by following the configuration_ guide for database_.
+We'll be using SQlite_, but you can also use :lab:`PostgreSQL <guide_postgresql>` by following the configuration_ guide for database_.

 .. warning:: If you consider using a subdomain, you need to configure this as described in advanced_ installation before running ``./gotosocial`` for the first time!